 A student may switch from one California Intercontinental University degree program into another (at the same level).
 Each degree program has different course requirements.
+Program changes occur at the beginning of the upcoming semester.
 Students will have to pay for any additional courses necessary to complete the required credit hours needed for graduation in the new program.
-Students can contact Student Services for more information.
+Students can contact a Student Success Advocate for more information.